ct-Open-Source/ct-Smart-Home/README.md

 ### Can I run c't-Smart-Home on a Mac?

 You could try, but we don't support it on a Mac.

+### I'm missing some nodes after an update.
+What happended?

+We probably removed some unnecessary or outdated nodes.
+Check which are missing and look in the palette for them.
+Most likely you can reinstall them from there.

 ## Container images and Versions